reactioncommerce/reaction-docs/developer/coding-guide.md

 Follow these guidelines to make releases and code reviews smoother.

-1. Find a GitHub issue for what you're working on.
+1. Find the GitHub issue for what you're working on.

 2. Branch name: Create a branch name, with the ID number of the GitHub issue, in the following style:
 `yourhandle-type-###-slug`